FANTASY ZONE

 screen shot screen shot

-Arcade game Fantasy Zone is an arcade game originally released by Sega in 1986 (Picture on the left).
-It was later ported to countless home systems such as Sega Master System (1986), Famicom (1987), MSX (1987), PC Engine (1988), X68000 (1989), Sega Game Gear (1991).
-A sequel called Fantasy Zone II Opa-Opa no Namida was released in 1987 and was also ported to several home systems of the time such as Sega Master System (1987), Famicom (1988), MSX (1989) and included new features such as the warps and a sort of life bar - the arcade game however used a scaled down version of the hardware and doesn't look as good as the first episode.
-Two spin-offs followed and took the franchise on radically different paths - Opa Opa (aka Fantasy Zone The Maze in the west) was a maze game influenced by Pac Man and released for the arcade and Sega Master System and Galactic Protector was a shooter where Opa Opa had to protect planet Earth by spinning around it.
+Fantasy Zone - Arcade game Fantasy Zone was an arcade game originally released by Sega in 1986 (picture on the right).
+It was later ported to countless home systems, such as the Sega Master System (1986), Famicom (1987), MSX (1987), PC Engine (1988), Sharp X68000 (1989) and Sega Game Gear (1991).
+A sequel called Fantasy Zone II Opa-Opa no Namida was released in 1987 and was also ported to several home systems of the time such as Sega Master System (1987), Famicom (1988), MSX (1989).
+This sequel introduced new features such as "warps" and a sort of life bar - surprisingly, the arcade game used a cut-down version of the original hardware and didn't look as good as the first episode.
+Two spin-offs followed and took the franchise on radically different paths - Opa Opa (aka Fantasy Zone the Maze in the west) was a maze-like game influenced by Pac Man and released for the arcades and the Sega Master System, and Galactic Protector was a shooter where Opa Opa had to protect planet Earth by spinning around it.
 Various other games exist in the series - Fantasy Zone (Sega Game Gear, 1991), Super Fantasy Zone (Megadrive, 1992) and the unreleased Space Fantasy Zone (PC Engine CDRom²).
-Interestingly, two compilations were released for Sony's Playstation 2 - Sega Ages 2500 Series Vol. 3: Fantasy Zone came out in 2003 and included a 2D/3D makeover.
-Sega Ages 2500 Series Vol. 33: Fantasy Zone Complete Collection was released in 2008 and featured most of the early Fantasy Zone games and an 'enhanced' version of Fantasy Zone II Opa-Opa no Namida - a sort of homage to the game and to the way it would have looked if Sega had taken advantage of their arcade hardware back in 1987.
+Interestingly, two compilations were released for Sony's Playstation 2 - Sega Ages 2500 Series Vol. 3: Fantasy Zone came out in 2003 and included a 2D/3D makeover, and Sega Ages 2500 Series Vol. 33: Fantasy Zone Complete Collection was released in 2008 and featured most of the early Fantasy Zone games and an 'enhanced' version of Fantasy Zone II Opa-Opa no Namida (this port can be seen as an homage to the original game and to the way it would have looked if Sega had taken advantage of their arcade hardware back in 1987).

 Teaser text from the American version:

-Game Staff (Copied from the game's documentation) :
+Game Staff (Copied from the game's manual) :

 Producer